jtextor/immunet/README.md

 ```
 conda activate noseph
 ```
-If you do not have a GPU, change `tensorflow-gpu` to `tensorflow` in the requrements before creating the environment.
+If you do not have a GPU, change `tensorflow-gpu` to `tensorflow` in the requirements before creating the environment.

 ## Demo